wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 <br/>
 <br/>

-## Compute Budget and Refunds
+## Max Transaction Fee and Refunds

 When you request delivery to an EVM chain, there are effectively three factors which go into the delivery fee.

 - A fixed `deliveryOverhead` provided by the RelayProvider, which covers the overhead fees associated with any delivery.
 - A predetermined rate at which gas can be pre-purchased on the target chain.
-- An exchange rate for `applicationBudget`.
+- An exchange rate for `receiverValue`.

 On every delivery there is a `refundAddress` specified on the `targetChain`.
 If the entire `computeBudget` is not exhausted during the execution of `receiveWormholeMessages`, the remaining unused budget will be sent to the `refundAddress`.

-For example, let's say that the `computeBudget` for a 500k gas execution on FooChain is equal to 13 fooCoins.
+For example, let's say that the `maxTransactionFee` for a 500k gas execution on FooChain is equal to 13 fooCoins.
 If the `deliveryOverhead` is 3 fooCoins, and `receiveWormholeMessages` only uses 250k gas during its execution, then we can expect 5 fooCoins to be sent to the `refundAddress`.

-Notably, this means that there is not a penalty for specifying a `computeBudget` which is too large, so long as the RelayProvider has reasonably accurate price quotes.
-You should generally err on the side of caution when specifying a `computeBudget`, as undershooting results in a Delivery Failure, whereas overshooting just results in a larger refund.
+Notably, this means that there is not a penalty for specifying a `maxTransactionFee` which is too large, so long as the RelayProvider has reasonably accurate price quotes.
+You should generally err on the side of caution when specifying a `maxTransactionFee`, as undershooting results in a Delivery Failure, whereas overshooting just results in a larger refund.

-Contrary to `computeBudget`, when specifying an `applicationBudget` the RelayProvider will take a percentage of the exchange as specified by the provider.
+Contrary to `maxTransactionFee`, when specifying a `receiverValue` the RelayProvider will take a percentage of the exchange as specified by the provider.
 RelayProviders also specify a maximum budget that they will support.

 <br/>
 <br/>